LuanGB/PIUM/README.md

 * rm: Removes User from specified database

+* aru: Assign Role to User: assigns one of the presetted roles to a user on a given database

 * lu: Lists all Users from specified database and respective attributes

 * ld: Lists all Databases currently managed by PUMI